-The default IP address of the TD-W8960N 300Mbps Wireless N USB ADSL2+ Modem Router is 192.168.1.1.
+The default IP address of the TD-W8961N 300Mbps Wireless N ADSL2+ Modem Router is 192.168.1.1.
 And the default Subnet Mask is 255.255.255.0.
 These values can be changed as you desire.
 In this guide, we use all the default values for description.

-Connect the local PC to the LAN/WAN port of the Modern Router.
-Configure your PC to obtain IP address automatically in the following way.
+Connect the local PC to the LAN/WAN port of the Router.
+And then you can configure the IP address for your PC in the following way.

-- > Obtain an IP address automatically - 1) Set up the TCP/IP Protocol in "Obtain an IP address automatically" mode on your PC.
-If you need instructions as to how to do this, please refer to Appendix B: "Configuring the PC". - 2) Then the built-in DHCP server will assign IP address for the PC.
+- Obtain an IP address automatically - 1) Set up the TCP/IP Protocol in "Obtain an IP address automatically" mode on your PC.
+If you need instructions as to how to do this, please refer to T3 in Appendix B: Troubleshooting. - 2) Then the built-in DHCP server will assign IP address for the PC.